alistt69/only-tc/README.md

+To install all the dependencies run "npm i";
-App starts building in dev build by "nmp start", in prod version: "npm run build:prod & npm start"
+To build in dev mode run "npm start", in prod: "npm run build:prod & npm start";